ScrumDoLLC/scrumdo-static/scrumdopriceincrease.md

 -   If you've been considering an upgrade to a higher plan level, doing so before February 1 will lock in current pricing for another year.
-UPGRADE now and lock in current pricing for another year!   [ HYPERLINK / BUTTON ] Want to save even more?
+UPGRADE now and lock in current pricing for another year!   <a class="btn btn-success btn-large" href="https://www.scrumdo.com/subscription/sub">Upgrade Now</a>
+    Want to save even more?

-                    Pay for a yearly subscription and **get an additional 2 months at no additional cost!**
+                    Pay for a yearly subscription and get an additional 2 months at no additional cost!

-                    [ HYPERLINK / BUTTON ]
+                    <a class="btn btn-success btn-large" href="https://www.scrumdo.com/subscription/sub">Upgrade Now</a>